dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 easily pull it to their machine.

-There are several companies that are providing public and private registries on the internet.
+There are several companies that are providing public and private registries on the internet today.
 Docker, a company behind the Docker project also provides a public registry to everyone to use for free and a private registry for a fee.

 The name they have given to that service is called Docker Hub.